Institute of Illegal Images

 Cost: Free (donations welcome)

 What to know: This is a private collection in a private home.
-You must arrange your visit ahead of time.
-Be respectful of the space and the collection.
+Arrange the visit ahead of time.
+Be respectful of the space.

 Getting There

 Transit: Depends on the specific address.
-The Mission District is well-served by BART (16th St or 24th St stations) and multiple Muni lines.
+The Mission District is served by BART (16th St or 24th St stations) and multiple Muni lines.

 Parking: Street parking in the Mission.
 Availability varies.